CS-SI/Orekit/src/site/markdown/architecture/propagation.md

 suited for elliptical orbits.
 In other words, there is no problem having a small (or big) eccentricity or inclination.
-Lyddane helped to solve this issue with the Brouwer model by summing the long and short periodic variations of the mean anomaly with the ones of the argument of perigee.
+Lyddane helped to solve this issue with the Brouwer model by summing the long and short periodic variations of the mean anomaly with the ones of the Argument of periapsis.
 One needs still to be careful with eccentricities lower than 5e-4.
 Singularity for the critical inclination i = 63.4° is avoided using the method developed in Warren Phipps' 1992 thesis.